yeoman/yeoman.io/app/_includes/yeoman.wiki/The-Road-to-1.0.md

 ## Yeoman 0.9 pain points

 * Confusion with Grunt, no clear migration path
+* Not enough flexibility with existing projects
-* Grunt tasks, Yeoman tasks - it's not entirely clear what the differences are.
+* Grunt tasks, Yeoman tasks - it's not entirely clear what the differences are
 * 10-20 minutes to install all dependencies
 * A little too opinionated in some areas.
-It's not clear how to customize.
+It's not clear how to customize
-* Not enough flexibility with existing projects

 * Package management only occasionally worked

 ## Clearing up misconceptions